mourelatos-lab/TERA-Seq_manuscript/README.md

 Each analysis directory contains main `run.sh` script which shows how to reproduce the analysis and visualization if applicable.
 Visuzalization and other additional scripts (for example R visualization) can be found in `src` directory.
 In most cases, executing the `run.sh` should be enough to reproduce the analysis.
 However, if this fails, the content of `run.sh` script should be comment enough for you to see where the error comes from.
 The `run.sh` also contains information about how to to execute the individual scripts in the `src` directory. `dev` directory contains additional used tools.

-Most of the analyses has been created by [Jan Oppelt](mailto:jan.oppelt@pennmedicine.upenn.edu) ([Mourelatos lab](http://mourelatos.med.upenn.edu/), Department of Pathology and Laboratory Medicine,  Perelman School of Medicine, University of Pennsylvania).
+Most of the analyses has been created by [Jan Oppelt](mailto:jan.oppelt@pennmedicine.upenn.edu) ([Mourelatos lab](http://mourelatos.med.upenn.edu/), Department of Pathology and Laboratory Medicine,  Perelman School of Medicine, University of Pennsylvania, USA).
 Most of the `dev` tools have been developed by [Emmanouil "Manolis" Maragkakis](mailto:emmanouil.maragkakis@nih.gov) (currently [Laboratory of Genetics and Genomics, National Institute on Aging](https://www.nia.nih.gov/research/labs/lgg/computational-genomics-unit), NIH, USA) or [Panagiotis Alexiou](mailto:panagiotis.alexiou@ceitec.muni.cz) (currently [RBP Bioinformatics](https://www.ceitec.eu/rbp-bioinformatics-panagiotis-alexiou/rg281) & [Bioinformatics Core Facility](https://www.ceitec.eu/bioinformatics-core-facility/cf284), CEITEC, CZE).

 ### Data and preprocessing
 #### Data preparation